Father Rafael Villavicencio

 Other nearby markers.
 At least 8 other markers are within 18 kilometers of this marker, measured as the crow flies.
 María Romero Meneses (a few steps from this marker); La Gran Francia (within shouting distance of this marker); Garibaldi in Granada (about 90 meters away, measured in a direct line); William Walker's Stables (about 90 meters away); Tribute to Nicaraguan Independence Leaders (about 120 meters away); Casa de los Leones (about 120 meters away); Rubén Darío in Granada (about 150 meters away); Carlos Ulloa A. (approx. 16.3 kilometers away in Masaya).
 Touch for a list and map of all markers in Granada.

 Credits.
 This page was last revised on May 11, 2019.
-This page originally submitted on May 10, 2019, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 53 times since then.
+It was originally submitted on May 10, 2019, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 79 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on May 10, 2019, by J. Makali Bruton of Querétaro, Mexico.